Good Taste/Bad Taste

 In a nutshell

-Through project briefs you will explore fashion image making and styling within the wider context of art and culture, where fashion is viewed as a set of lifestyles and beliefs.
+Through briefs and crits, you will explore fashion image making and styling within the wider context of art and culture where fashion is viewed as a set of lifestyles, beliefs and affirmations.

 - Learn in a unique learning environment, combining teaching from a team of passionate tutors with a large amount of creative freedom